 Thank you for purchasing a CellarCool cooling system.
 We strive to provide the highest-quality products and the best possible customer service.
-If you have any questions about your system, please contact us at CellarCool.com/Ticket or Support@CellarCool.com.
+CellarCool Customer Service is available Monday through Friday from 6:00 a.m. to 4:00 p.m.
+PST.
+If you have any questions about your system, please email us at Support@CellarCool.com.